 The main idea behind ITSM is the delivery of IT as a service.
 This goes beyond traditional IT support - instead it is far more inclusive.
 ITSM describes the processes and tools IT teams use to manage IT services, end to end, and covers all information technologies within an organisation.

-Because IT service management is a collection of policies and processes for the management and support of IT services - throughout their entire lifecycle - ITSM helps improve an enterprise’s efficiency and increase employee productivity.
+Because IT service management is a collection of policies and processes for the management and support of IT services throughout their entire lifecycle, ITSM helps improve an enterprise’s efficiency and increase employee productivity.

 ITSM value creation